faucetsdn/faucet/docs/configuration.rst

       - Configuration specific to datapaths.
 The keys are names or dp_ids of each datapath, and the values are config dictionaries holding the datapath's configuration (see below).
+    * - meters
+      - dictionary
+      - {}
+      - Configuration specific to meters.
+The keys are names of each meter, and the values are config dictionaries holding the meter's configuration (see below).
     * - routers
       - dictionary
       - {}